ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 $$
 \alpha^{*}
 $$
- is obtained by cross validation:
+ can be obtained by cross validation:

 - Initialization